Following extensive feedback from our two-month consultation, we have published a revised version of the Together with Tenants plan and charter.

-We want to thank everyone who shared their views on our draft plan via our online survey, workshops, events, conversations and by email.
-We received broadly supportive feedback on our plan, as well as some constructive criticism and challenge that will enable us to refine and develop an improved plan that delivers for housing associations, tenants and residents.
+We want to thank everyone who shared their views on our draft plan via our online survey, workshops, events, conversations and by email and the revised plan and charter is now available.

 We received a large volume of feedback to our consultation, which ran from 20 February to 19 April, including more than 2,500 responses to our online survey, three quarters of which came from tenants and residents.
 We also engaged more than 500 people in our events and workshops.